How to have a green wardrobe

 Every season I have a good sort out.
 I have a small wardrobe so I only ever have autumn/winter or spring/summer clothes in it at any one time.
 The other season is packed away in boxes.
 So every season I swap the clothes around and at the same time decide what I will be keeping and what I will be getting rid of.
 If I have time, I’ll try everything on just to make sure it looks and fits how I remembered.
 Anything I don’t want anymore can be sold on eBay to fund new clothes, or swapped with a friend (see below).

 Now decision time – How many outfits do I already have?
 If it’s a fair few do I really need anymore?
 Obviously the greenest and most budget friendly option is to not buy any new clothes.
-Even with my love of new outfits, I do sometimes find, after the sort out that I’ve got loads of lovely clothes already (often some I’ve forgotten about) and I really don’t need to buy anything.
-However, if you find that you don’t have many clothes or if you’re decidedly uninspired by the selection before you, then move on to stage 2.
+I read a scary statistic the other day that the water used to make just one cotton t shirt is enough for one person to drink for 2.5 years.
+After a good sort out I often find that I’ve got loads of lovely clothes already (often some I’ve forgotten about) and I really don’t need to buy anything.
+However, if you find that you don’t have enough clothes because they’ve worn out or don’t fit you anymore etc, then move on to stage 2.

 As a new season approaches I get excited and want to plan my outfits for that season.
 To stop myself over buying, or buying items that won’t match anything else I have, I create a collage.
 Super quick and easy to do.
 Just type ‘autumn outfits’ into Pinterest for example and scan the results.
 I guarantee in 5 minutes you’ll have found a few looks you like.
 Sometimes this is job done for me, if I’m tight on time.
 If I have a few more minutes I’ll scan through my favourite clothes shops online.
 Ok, now you have your outfit ideas.
 This maybe online in a Pinterest account or if you’ve collected ideas from various sources maybe you can cut / print them out and make an actual paper collage.
 I have done both.